Skip to navigation Skip to content

 Cancellation and Period of Grace for Mobility Allowance (MOB) 008-05070030

-This document outlines how to assess a customer's eligibility for continued payment of Mobility Allowance (MOB) and actioning a cancellation or reduction in the rate of payment.
+This document outlines how to assess a customer's eligibility for continued payment of MOB, when the period of grace (POG) applies and how to action a cancellation or reduction in the rate of payment.

 Date of cancellation

-Payment of MOB can continue at the same rate for a period of grace after the disqualifying event.
+Payment of MOB can continue at the same rate for a POG after a disqualifying event.
 The length of this period also depends on the customer's circumstances.
 The rules that govern the customer's POG are the same for a reduction in the rate of payment and a cancellation of payment.

-MOB ceases to be paid immediately if the customer:
+Payment of MOB stops immediately if the customer:

 • starts receiving a funded package of support under the National Disability Insurance Scheme (NDIS).
 Note:

-• NDIS participants whose MOB payment has been cancelled continue to be eligible for a Health Care Card (HCC).
-The HCC continues to be reissued to the customer unless the National Disability Insurance Agency (NDIA) advises the customer is no longer a participant with the NDIS
+• NDIS participants who have had their MOB payment cancelled, stay eligible for a Health Care Card (HCC).
+The HCC continues to reissue to the customer unless the National Disability Insurance Agency (NDIA) advises the customer is no longer a participant with the NDIS

 • My Way participants in Western Australia continue to qualify for MOB